The Peer-To-Peer IFISA Guide

 4thWay’s 10 P2P Investing Principles

 Peer-to-peer lending is on average relatively low risk compared to the stock market and it is relatively easy to assess compared to picking shares – provided you arm yourself with knowledge.
-But it’s still, most definitely, an investment, meaning carelessness, greed, panic, pride, fear and…
+But it’s still, most definitely, an investment.
+This means carelessness, greed, panic, pride, fear…

 Invest & Fund Review